Regína at Ingólfsskáli turf longhouse replica in South-Iceland

 As those of you, who read my travel-blog know, then I love writing about turf houses, folklore, and the Icelandic Vikings.
 I recently visited a replica of a Viking turf longhouse erected in honour of Iceland's first settler, Ingólfur Arnarson (844).
 It is most fittingly called Ingólfsskáli longhouse.

-In another travel-blog, I told you about the Norwegian settlers Ingólfur and his blood-brother, brother-in-law, and second cousin Hjörleifur, who both arrived in Iceland together with their wives, Hallveig and Helga, in their Viking ships around year 874.
+In another travel-blog, I told you about the Norwegian settlers Ingólfur and his blood-brother, brother-in-law, and second cousin Hjörleifur, who both arrived in Iceland together with their wives, Hallveig and Helga, in their Viking ships around the year 874.

 Top photo: Ingólfsskáli in South-Iceland